 recognizing guys from OkCupid on the street and feeling weird about it.

 In terms of TV, I don't watch with regularity; I pick up serieses when I get bored.

-Recently: Kill Bill, The Wire, Doctor Who and Cosmos.
+Recently: Planet Earth II, A Series of Unfortunate Events, Kill Bill, The Wire, Doctor Who, and Cosmos.

 Favorites: Breaking Bad, and I'm a sucker for '90s cartoons.